 Summer’s almost upon us, the season when we bare the most skin.
-However, with all that sun and heat sometimes it causes unsightly skin issues making it natural to just want to cover up!
+However, with all that sun and heat, sometimes it causes unsightly skin issues, making it natural just to want to cover up!
 Read on to discover how to keep your face and body blemish-free and beautiful so you can reap all the benefits summer brings.

 Acne and Bacne

 The unfortunate truth is that it’s more common to break out in the summer.
 This is because bacteria multiplies more quickly in the heat and humidity.
 When you sweat more and wear tight clothing the sweat and bacteria get trapped making your skin more prone to the dreaded body acne.
 Both Clarisonic body brushes and antibacterial soaps are fantastic for cleaning this excess bacteria off your body.
 If you do develop bacne, try using a benzoyl peroxide body wash or gel.
 Salicylic acid treatments are also useful for help unclog your pores.

 Certainly the most painful of all summer skin problems and the most dangerous as your risk for developing melanoma doubles after five or more sunburns.
 Often times many people get burnt because they apply their sunscreen after they put their bathing suits on.
 This can be completely avoided by applying your sunscreen in the buff.
 If you find yourself sweaty or swimming after you apply read your sunscreen’s label to find out how long it is water-resistant and reapply frequently.
 If you do get scorched it’s wise to take an anti-inflammatory medication, ie. ibuprofen, soothe your skin with aloe vera gel and drink lots of water.
 Moisturizing burned skin frequently keeps it hydrated and may prevent peeling.

 Remember, this is a two-part series so make sure to watch for the next blog post on how to avoid the top summer skin disasters just in time for the upcoming summer season!